ChandlerLutz/geolinkr/README.md

 In 2023, Connecticut updated its county definitions, creating a break in various economic datasets.
-We can use the `geolinkr::create_cw()` function to create a crosswalk from the Connecticut 2020 to the 2023 county definitions, using household counts at the tract level as weights.
+We can use the `geolinkr::create_cw()` function to create a crosswalk from the Connecticut 2020 to the 2023 county definitions, using household counts at the tract level as weights

+- Note: It’s typically best to use the smallest available delineations, such as Census blocks, for the weights, but we’ll use tracts to keep the example tractable.

-First, we can download the 2020 CT county definition (the source) and the 2023 CT county definitions (the target):
+First, download the 2020 CT county delineations (the source) and the 2023 CT county delineations (the target):

 ``` r
 library(geolinkr)